Dreambound

 What is an Acute Care Nursing Assistant?

-An Acute Care Nursing Assistant, also known as a Certified Nursing Assistant (CNA) or Patient Care Technician (PCT), is a healthcare professional who provides direct patient care in a hospital or acute care setting.
-They work under the supervision of registered nurses and are responsible for assisting with activities of daily living, monitoring vital signs, and providing emotional support to patients and their families.
+An Acute Care Nursing Assistant (also known as a Certified Nursing Assistant or Patient Care Technician) is a healthcare professional who provides direct patient care in settings like hospitals, nursing homes, or other acute care facilities.
+These professionals work under the supervision of registered nurses and assist patients with basic activities of daily living (ADLs), such as bathing, dressing, feeding, and mobility.
+Additionally, they monitor patients' vital signs and provide emotional support to both patients and their families.

 What is a Medical Administrative Assistant?